rails/rails/guides/source/working_with_javascript_in_rails.md

 Obviously, you'll want to be a bit more sophisticated than that, but it's a start.

-NOTE: As of Rails 5.1 and the new `rails-ujs`, the parameters `e, data, status, xhr` have been bundled into `event.detail`.
+NOTE: As of Rails 5.1 and the new `rails-ujs`, the parameters `data, status, xhr` have been bundled into `event.detail`.
+For information about the previously used `jquery-ujs` in Rails 5 and earlier, read the [`jquery-ujs` wiki](https://github.com/rails/jquery-ujs/wiki/ajax).

 #### link_to